 on this earth and survived until each of the components were in place.

-once again foreshadows the potential eternal destiny of man.
-Man was not
+again foreshadows the potential eternal destiny of man.
+Man was not put on this

 WHAT DOES THIS MEAN?